-- 1. Create problems and solutions on the course training wiki: - in Block 3-4: x exercise problems (per person), without solutions. - in Block 3-4: y solutions (per person) to problems which do not yet have a solution.
-Don't do the problems you created.
+- 1. Create problems and solutions on the course training wiki.
+SF2524 students: Analogous to other homeworks, this task is optional but can give wiki-bonus. - In block 3+4: x exercise problems (per person), without solutions, where at least one problem is in block 4 - In block 3+4: x solutions (per person) to problems which do not yet have a solution, where at least one problem is in block 4.
+Don't do the problems you created yourself.